 Purdue Swimming & Diving hosts the 2012 Indiana Intercollegiates at the Boilermaker Aquatic Center.

-John Klinge has helped elevate the national profile of the Purdue women's swimming and diving program in his six years as head coach.
+John Klinge has helped elevate the national profile of the Purdue women's swimming and diving program in his eight years as head coach.
 He was named the Big Ten Coach of the Year after leading the Boilermakers to historic highs in 2009-10, his second season at Purdue.